MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multisite/configure/Step-3--Configure-the-Multisite-Deployment.md

 -   Global load balancer IP addresses for each new entry point if you are using global load balancing.

--   The security group(s) containing  Windows 7®  client computers for each entry point that will be added if you want to enable Remote Access for  Windows 7  client computers.
+-   The security group(s) containing  Windows 7  client computers for each entry point that will be added if you want to enable Remote Access for  Windows 7  client computers.

 -   Group Policy Object names, if you are required to use non-default Group Policy Objects, which are applied on  Windows 7  client computers for each entry point that will be added, if you require support for  Windows 7  client computers.

--   In the case where IPv6 is deployed in the organization’s network you will need to prepare the IP-HTTPS prefix for the new entry point.
+-   In the case where IPv6 is deployed in the organization's network you will need to prepare the IP-HTTPS prefix for the new entry point.

 [Do this step using Windows PowerShell](assetId:///2325da4a-3987-4132-b8d0-95c275f544b1#BKMK_PSstep10)